zachboody/citrusbyte-ops-example/README.md

 To update (Say, with an updated docker image), just modify the CF stack with the new image parameter and update.

+### Example Sinatra App endpoints ###
+**GET**
+/status is the internal health-check.
+You can't hit it via ALB, which is mostly my paranoia from having developers put protected information in status pages, historically.
+/example/ is the general hello world page /example/status.json returns json

 ### Stuff I'm not happy with ###

 - No way that I could find to dump out the URI for the ECR from cloud formation.